Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate: System Model and Problem Formulation

 \subsubsection{Signal model}

-Denoting the Tx-AIRS horizontal distance as $x_{TA}$, the locations of the PIRS/AIRS are represented by $\bm u_{P} = (D, 0 , H_{P})$ and $\bm u_{A} = (x_{TA}, 0, H_{A})$, respectively.
+Denoting the Tx-AIRS horizontal distance as $x_{TA}$(a design variable), the locations of the PIRS/AIRS are represented by $\bm u_{P} = (D, 0 , H_{P})$ and $\bm u_{A} = (x_{TA}, 0, H_{A})$, respectively.
 Thus, the distances between the Rx and PIRS, the Tx and AIRS, and the AIRS and PIRS are respectively given by \arraycolsep{2pt}